mukul-rathi/old-personal-website/posts/git-beginner-cheatsheet/index.md

 datePublished: 2019-01-27 13:00:00
 dateModified: 2019-10-16 20:00:00
 excerpt: A one-stop guide with the most useful commands in Git explained with diagrams and animated code gifs - whether you're a beginner looking to get started, or want to learn more advanced techniques to manage your Git history.
-image: "./git.png"
+image: "./git-file-system.png"
-caption: Git's logo
+caption: Git's file system (consisting of the working directory, staging area and HEAD as well as a series of commands to move files between the three file systems)
 FAQs:
   [
     {